Dishapurohit/My-Cart-Shop/README.md

 # My-Cart-Shop
-This is an E-Commerce website basedcon Python programming by using Django Framework.
+This is an E-Commerce website based on Python programming by using Django Framework.